mscatto/ocelot/README.md

 Ocelot is an audio player and library organizer, built with Qt and TagLib.
 It's aim is to create a player light on resources by utilizing near-stock Qt Widgets, while also retaining some of the native look-and-feel of each platform.

+---

+### BUILDING
+Ocelot requires Qt5 at least 5.10, Qt Multimedia and TagLib development files.

+On Arch, you'll need the following packages:
+`qt5-multimedia qt5-base taglib make gcc`

+You can build it and run with:
+`qmake . && make && ./ocelot`

+---

 _This project is currently in an early stage of development!
 As such, many planned features are still not present._

 ### TODO